 Nothing brings life to a home like the scent of freshly cut flowers.
-Unfortunately many flowers wither and die within days when displayed in the home.
-Use plain aspirin and a penny to extend the life of fresh cut flowers in your home.
+Unfortunately many flowers wither and die within days when displayed in the home in vase.
+Use plain aspirin and a copper penny to extend the life of fresh cut flowers in your home.

 Things You'll Need

 Dissolve an aspirin in 1/4 cup warm water.
 Once the aspirin is fully dissolved, stir to mix.
 Add the aspirin and water to a vase that has been filled with plain water.
-The aspirin creates a more acidic environment which helps water move up the stem easily.
+The aspirin creates a more acidic environment for cut flowers.

-Drop a penny into the vase.
-The copper in the penny acts as a fungicide to prevent fungus growth on plant stems.
-Remember, pennies minted after 1982 are mostly zinc with a thin copper coating, so look for one dated prior to 1982.
+Drop an ordinary copper penny into the vase.
+The penny acts as a fungicide to prevent fungus growth on plants stems.

-Cut the flower stems on a diagonal using a clean sharp knife.
+Using a clean sharp knife, cut the flower stems on a diagonal.
 This exposes more surface to the water and aids in water absorption.

 Remove any leaves that will fall below the surface of the water.

-Remove flowers from the vase as they begin to wilt or fade, and change the water.
+When flowers begin to fade or wilt, remove them from the vase and change the water.
 Re-cut the stems to provide a clean cut.
-Add aspirin and the penny to the new water.